 So with our primary goal of getting you doing useful things with code in as short a time as possible, how do you whittle even the limited list above down to the language of your choice?
 Let’s be brutal here and get it down to one of two choices:

 - PowerShell.
 A great choice for people who work predominantly on a Microsoft platform, the easy verb-noun structure makes expanding your knowledge an easy task.
-It’s great for quickly creating scripts that can automate anything from new OS installs to configuring a fully blown Exchange deployment in minutes rather than hours
+It’s great for quickly creating scripts that can automate anything from new OS installs to configuring a fully blown Exchange deployment in minutes rather than hours.
+The folks at Microsoft have even made it available on Linux and Mac

 - Python.
 Available on Windows, Mac and Linux, amongst other platforms, Python is a general purpose language that can be used for everything from simple scripts, to desktop GUI applications to web applications.
 What that means is that you can make your use of Python grow as your skills and requirements do

 I know enough of both languages to be dangerous but my clear preference is for Python.
-It’s more useful for me and the fact it is cross platform seals the deal.
+It’s more useful for me and the fact it already has well developed libraries for some of my other hobbies, such as InfoSec and data science seals the deal.
 The next point to be aware of is that Python has two distinct versions, 2.x and 3.x.
 Again, we aren’t here to discuss the virtues of each in any real depth.
 Let’s agree that Python 3 has a brighter future and for this post’s target audience is the right choice.
 As of December 2016, Python 2 will no longer be supported from 2020.
 In short, choose Python, not legacy Python.

 Yes, there will be some people shouting at their screens right now because they think such and such is a better choice and there will always be situations where one language pips another but the fact Python is so easy to learn, can be used for anything from basic scripting, web design, full graphical application development, data science, networking and countless more use cases makes it one of the best choices for beginners and will grow as you do.